nest/nestml/doc/running.rst

         }
    }

-The ``templates`` option in the JSON file contains information on the custom jinja templates to be used for code generation.
+The ``templates`` option in the JSON file contains information on the custom Jinja templates to be used for code generation.
-* The ``path`` option indicates the root directory of the custom jinja templates.
+* The ``path`` option indicates the root directory of the custom Jinja templates.
-* The ``model_templates`` option indicates the names of the jinja templates for neuron model(s) or relative path to a directory containing the neuron model(s) templates.
+* The ``model_templates`` option indicates the names of the Jinja templates for neuron model(s) or relative path to a directory containing the neuron model(s) templates.
-* The ``module_templates`` option indicates the names or relative path to a directory containing the jinja templates used to build a NEST extension module.
+* The ``module_templates`` option indicates the names or relative path to a directory containing the Jinja templates used to build a NEST extension module.

 The ``codegen_opts`` can also be passed to the PyNESTML function ``to_nest`` as follows: